Marie Macklin: Personal life

-Recognitions
+Awards and recognitions

+Macklin has received numerous accolades during her career, such as being awarded the Women in Enterprise, in partnership with the Association of Scottish Businesswomen, whose Award for Outstanding Contribution to Business she received in 2013.
+In 2015, the Association named her as Woman of Inspiration to Business in Scotland.
 In the 2015 New Year Honours, Macklin was awarded with a Commander of the British Empire (CBE) for services to Economic Regeneration and Entrepreneurship in Scotland (Kilmarnock, Ayrshire and Arran).

 In 2016, Macklin was recognised as Business Woman of the Year and in November 2016 was recognised by the Scottish Business Awards as Female Business Leader of the year.
-In March 2017, Marie was named non-executive director of the year by the Institute of Directors Scotland (IoD), for her engagement with Appointedd.
+In March 2017, Macklin was named non-executive director of the year by the Institute of Directors Scotland for her work with Appointedd.